mgunyho/tere/README.md

 Then, the `build-release.sh` script should work.

 For further details, see the [`rustup` guide](https://rust-lang.github.io/rustup/cross-compilation.html), and the [`rustc` platform support page](https://doc.rust-lang.org/nightly/rustc/platform-support.html), and consult your favourite search engine for help on cross-compilation.

+### Testing a new shell integration

+To check that a new shell alias works correctly, you should verify the following:

+- Navigating some folders using `tere` works and actually changes the directory as expected
+- Running `tere --version` and `tere --help` print the version and help information, respectively, and don't output any error like `no such folder: tere vX.Y.Z`
+- Arguments get passed to `tere`, so running `tere --filter-search` starts in filter-search mode

 ### Making a new release